15 Movies People Hate That Aren’t Bad

 9. Alien 3 (1992)

 David Fincher’s take on the highly popular ‘Alien’ franchise wasn’t met with friendly reviews from critics and fans.
 Fincher himself was not pleased with the final output and blamed studio interference and time constraints as the major issues that wrecked the film.
-The film turned out to be a box office failure and was eventually forgotten.
-However, the Assembly Cut that was released more than a decade later received better reception and the film managed to garner some sort of a cult following among fans of the franchise.
+The film turned out to be a box-office failure and was eventually forgotten.
+However, the Assembly Cut, which was released more than a decade later, received a better reception, and the film managed to garner some sort of a cult following among fans of the franchise.
 Much of the issues in the film’s original cut could be attributed to the bizarre storyline and plot convolutions but the Assembly Cut redeems the film and the extended, deleted scenes add a lot more coherence and logic to the narrative.

 8. Pay it Forward (2000)